rickstaa/stable-learning-control/docs/source/control/control_utils.rst

     :class:`~bayesian_learning_control.simzoo.simzoo.common.disturber.Disturber`
     your gym environment inherits from.
 See :ref:`env_add`.

+.. option:: --disable_baseline, default=False

+    *bool*.
+Specifies whether you want to disable the baseline (i.e. zero disturbance) from being added to the disturbance array automatically.

 .. option:: --obs

     *list of ints*.
 The observations you want to show in the observations/reference plots.
 By default all observations will be shown.